 Steve went to grad school in computer science back in the days before the ARPANET, and spent many of his evenings hanging out in the campus coffeehouse.
 One one of those evenings he attracted the attention of a high school senior named Colleen.
 Their paths crossed from time to time; eventually she invited him to an SCA tourney.
 A couple of years after that, tired of waiting for him to get a clue, she asked him to marry her.
 He had sense enough to accept.
 That was thirty-odd years ago -- some of them very odd.

 They started going to conventions in 1978, and quickly gravitated toward the filking.
 Since then Steve has been to all of the Bay Area filk cons and Baycons, as well as most of the Westercons and Worldcons within easy driving distance of their home, Grand Central Starport in San Jose.
 Steve gave his first concert at Westercon 40 (it helped that Colleen was co-chair).
-Lately he has been performing with Callie Hills and Naomi Rivkis under the name "Tempered Glass".
+Lately he has been performing with Naomi Rivkis under the name "Lookingglass Folk".

 Steve and Colleen were inducted into the Filk Hall of Fame in 2008.

 In his professional life as a computer scientist (a glorified term for ``ageing hacker''), he is currently interested in such minor arcana as web publishing, lightweight content-management systems, web-based communities, macro-based HTML formatting engines, peer-to-peer filesharing, and RESTful web service APIs.
 He is a strong proponent of open-source software, a heavy Linux user, and a card-carrying member of the EFF.